Meet our team

 Clinic Coordinator

-Bree is an administrative professional with experience in healthcare systems and academic research.
-She received her BA in Linguistics from the University of Calgary and is currently working towards her MSc in Precision Health.
-Bree is responsible for performing an array of administrative duties and serves as the central point of contact for the University of Calgary Psychology Clinic.
+As Clinic Coordinator Madison is responsible for performing an array of administrative duties and serves as the central point of contact for clients, students, Supervisors, and the Clinic Director at University of Calgary Psychology Clinic.

 Clinic Supervisors